Aeroluna/LunaCoopMod/README.md

 I'm not sure why Blizzard made Wraiths have a sight radius lower than any other air unit, but now it's been increased to match others.

-- Increased volume of Battlecruiser Tactical Jump ability.
+- Increased sound volume of Battlecruiser Tactical Jump ability.

 Not sure why this ability had its volume nerfed in co-op.

-- Fixed a bug where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
+- Fixed an issue where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
-  - Fixed units:
+  - Affected units:
     - Spider Mine (Raynor/Nova)
     - Broodling (Kerrigan/Zagara/Abathur/Stukov)
     - Explosive Creeper (Dehaka)